Aresall1990/kube-registry-azure/README.md

 bXlzdG9yYWdlYWNjb3VudGtleQo=
 ```

-Then you will modify the **azure-storage-credentials.yml** by replacing the correct "base64 hash" with the corresponding key and name:
+Then you need to modify the **azure-storage-credentials.yml** by replacing the correct "base64 hash" with the corresponding key and name:

 ```
 apiVersion: v1